CARSON, DUNLOP & ASSOCIATES LTD.

 We will clearly identify and document the purposes for which we may collect, use or disclose personal information at or before the time of collection.
 As part of our business operations, we may collect and use certain personal information strictly for the following purposes:

-- To provide you with Carson Dunlop products and services that you request
+- To provide you with Carson Dunlop products, services and benefits that you request or other products, services and benefits which may interest you

 - To provide information regarding Carson Dunlop and our products and services that may be of interest to you (If you wish to stop receiving such information, simply provide written instructions to our Chief Privacy Officer) and,